Azure/acs-engine/docs/kubernetes.md

 # Microsoft Azure Container Service Engine - Kubernetes Walkthrough

+* [Kubernetes Windows Walkthrough](kubernetes.windows.md) - shows how to create a Kubernetes on Windows.

 ## Deployment

 Here are the steps to deploy a simple Kubernetes cluster: